 - No foreign transaction fees

 The first thing to point out is that this is a credit card that you hold for the fantastic benefits that it offers and not the points that you’ll earn when you use it.
-If you simply want to maximize the number of miles you earn when booking Delta flights you’ll be better off with the Platinum Card from American Express or the Business Platinum Card (note: If you got this card in 2020 or before, you will earn 5 miles/dollar on Delta spending in 2021 – click for details).
+If you simply want to maximize the number of miles you earn when booking Delta flights you’ll be better off with the Platinum Card® from American Express or the Business Platinum Card® from American Express.

-Having said that, here’s why the Delta SkyMiles Reserve Card is so attractive:
+Having said that, here’s why the Delta SkyMiles® Reserve American Express Card is so attractive:

-The Delta SkyMiles Reserve Card offers a number of key benefits that can make it a lot easier to earn Delta elite status:
+The Delta SkyMiles® Reserve American Express Card offers a number of key benefits that can make it a lot easier to earn Delta elite status (terms apply):

 - By spending $25,000 in a year on the Delta SkyMiles Reserve card, cardholders will receive a waiver for the Medallion Qualification Dollar (MQD) requirements for Silver, Gold, and Platinum Medallion Status.